argoproj/argo-cd/docs/user-guide/application-set.md

 ### Automating the generation of Argo CD Applications with the ApplicationSet Controller

-Within the Argo CD project is the [ApplicationSet controller](https://github.com/argoproj-labs/applicationset) sub-project, which adds Application automation, improved multi-cluster support, and improved cluster multitenant support, to Argo CD.
+The [ApplicationSet controller](https://github.com/argoproj-labs/applicationset) is a sub-project of Argo CD which adds Application automation, and seeks to improve multi-cluster support and cluster multitenant support within Argo CD.
+Argo CD Applications may be templated from multiple different sources, including from Git or Argo CD's own defined cluster list.

+The set of tools provided by the ApplicationSet controller may also be used to allow developers (without access to the Argo CD namespace) to independently create Applications without cluster-administrator intervention.

 The ApplicationSet controller is installed alongside Argo CD (within the same namespace), and the controller automatically generates Argo CD Applications based on the contents of a new `ApplicationSet` Custom Resource (CR).